 - Reading Images – A method for reading religious images by looking for the fit between visual elements and religious concepts, developed with art educator, Irene Naested.

-I teach the following courses at Mount Royal University (MRU), depending on the term:
+I teach six sections of the following courses per year at Mount Royal University:

 - RELS 1101 – World Religions: Western